drobin03/advent-of-code/README.md

-# 🎄 Advent of Code Solutinos
+# 🎄 Advent of Code Solutions

 Utilizes [advent_of_code_cli](https://github.com/egiurleo/advent_of_code_cli) to quickly scaffold solutions in Ruby.